0x-echo/www/content/index.md

 ### What is ECHO

 ECHO is a product to help collecting comments, reactions and receiving tips.
-The data willbe permanently stored on Arweave.
+The data will be permanently stored on Arweave.

 Websites owners and authors can easily embed ECHO widget into their pages.